-A: The majority of our courses are accredited by the Independent Training Standards Scheme and Registration.
+A: The majority of our courses are accredited by the Independent Training Standards Scheme and Register.
 All of the ITSSAR training courses that we carry out are added onto their national database scheme.
 This is called the Trained Operator Passport Scheme and is more commonly known as TOPS.
-For more information on ITSSAR’s scheme, see here.
+Find out more about TOPS.

 Q: Do I have to be a over 18 to drive a Forklift?

 A: You do not have to be over 18 but you have to be of school leaving age.
 See the HSE for further details on age restrictions.